cezhang01/correct/README.md

 ]
 ```

 Below is an example of `contexts.json` format.
 It is a list, and each element in the list is a dictionary containing information of a specific contextual document.
 The length of the list is the number of total contextual documents. `references.json` has the same format and is not double explained.
+Both `contexts.json` and `references.json` are optional to provide.
+If provided, the model will contruct a three-layer graph and use them.
+If not provided, the model can still run.

 ```
 [